igemsoftware2021/Tongji_Software/data-processing/README.md

 1. You should download **docker** on your device first.

    Download Web: https://docs.docker.com/get-docker/

+   If you use a `Window OS`, please also download `WSL 2 backend`. ([Instruction Web](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package))

 2. Pull image from [docker hub](https://hub.docker.com/repository/docker/tp29/phage-map) or run `DockerFile` to build your own image.